thewooniverse/password_protekt/README.md

-# password_protekt
+# Key Chain

 Simple python implementation of encrypting your password with python and a implementation of Vigenere + Permutation box cipher.

-Protekk.py will allow you to pass a .txt or .md file - it will prompt you to input a key word and a key number;
-These are your two private keys which will later be used for decryption.
-It will execute the encryption logic in encryptor.py and produce a new .txt file with the encrypted password.

-Unlock.py will allow you to pass a .txt file of ciphertext - and prompt you to input a key word and a key number;
-It will execute the decryption logic in decryptor.py, and produce a new .txt file - which if the keys were correct would result in the plaintext version of the password.

 - The program is Case sensitive, and retains cases in encrypted password.
 - The vigenere will encrypt numbers as well as letters.

+Password_protektor.py will allow you to either...
+- Add a new password
+- Remove a password
+- Unlock keychain / view password
+- Create a new keychain

+Similar to the Apple Keychain but my own implementation

 ### Future developments

 - QT / GUI implementation

 #### TO DO LIST